smathot/pythontutorials/content/pages/basic/iterables.md

 next_title: Loops
 next_url: %url:loops%

+This tutorial contains eight interactive mini exercises and two review exercises.
+Try to solve them all!

 [TOC]

 ## Iterables, order, and mutability

 In Python, an *iterable* object (or simply an *iterable*) is a collection of elements that you can loop (or *iterate*) through one element at a time.
-Simply put, an iterable is a list-like object.
+Simply put, an iterable is a list-like (or array-like) object.
 There are many kinds of iterables, which differ in many ways, including whether they are ordered and mutable:

 - An iterable is *ordered* if you can retrieve its elements in a *predictable order*
 - An iterable is *mutable* if you can change which elements it contains